for-the-new-order/for-the-new-order.github.io/_posts/2018-06-19-welcome-to-jekyll.md

 This website host the rules of my Star Wars/Genesys campaign **For the New Order** where players' alter egos are Imperial Security Bureau Agents.

 Stay tuned, more to come...

+This post will be deleted at some point...
+{: .notice--info}

+Until then, you can start with [Setting and rules](/rules/).